calemyers723/cardano-foundation/_posts/2017-10-16-cardano-marks-its-launch-with-tokyo-event.md

 categories: press
 image: blog-4-1.jpg
 author: jane_wild
-produce_text: The following blog article has been produced by IOHK and syndicated by Cardano Foundation for wider distribution.
+produce_text: This blog article has been produced by IOHK and syndicated by Cardano Foundation for wider distribution.
 ---

 The technology was conceived in an Osaka restaurant more than two years ago and from that small beginning Cardano has been built into a leading cryptocurrency.
 The project has amassed a team of experts in countries around the world, has generated more than 67,000 lines of code, and has a strong and growing community in countries across Asia and beyond<!--break-->.
 Along the way, Cardano has set new standards for cryptocurrencies with best practices such as peer review and high assurance methods of software engineering.